Is eating bread bad for birds?

 OK, are there any birds that bread might be good for?
 Hmm.
 What is bread made of?
 Wheat.
 What is wheat?
 The seed of a wheat plant.
 That sounds like bread could be OK for birds that eat seeds.
 Does that give us our answer?
 No. While it sounds right, we need some scientific data to back it up.
 Show me the data!

 Lets check the internet.
 If you type, “Is bread bad for seed eating birds?“ into your favorite search site, you will find thousands of pages ( I found 30,800,000), most of them telling you that bread is bad for birds.
 That sounds pretty convincing.
 If all those sites say that bread is bad, is that enough for our answer?
 No. Not unless they have valid, scientific data to support their statements.
-Show me the data!
+Show me some scientific data!

 Starting from the beginning of the list, look for pages that offer scientific data instead of just repeating what every other site says.
 Look for pages that list scientific sources for their information.
 Look for articles from scientific journals.
 Keep looking, and looking, and looking.

 While you are searching for that rare scientific site, take a look at the arguments the other sites use to say that feeding bread to birds is bad.
 The most common argument is that bread, especially white bread, has little or no nutritional value.
-Now that is some data that we can fact check!
+Now that is something that we can fact check!

 The US Dept. of Agriculture has a nutrition database ( http://www.ars.usda.gov/main/site_main.htm?modecode=12-35-45-00 ) that lets you look at all of the nutrients in common (and some not so common) foods.